Pitt IT Standard: University Domain Name Management

 - Do not infringe on non-University trademarks.

-- Domain name requests may be refused or altered for reasonable cause at the discretion of CSSD.
+- Domain name requests may be refused or altered for reasonable cause at the discretion of Pitt IT.

 If the requested sub-domain is already assigned to another University department or organization, the current owner may be asked to voluntarily give up the conflicting name.
-If the department holding the name refuses and the requesting party will not accept an alternative name, CSSD will make the final determination.
+If the department holding the name refuses and the requesting party will not accept an alternative name, Pitt IT will make the final determination.

 Except for aliases and other non-address records, each domain name must point to a valid university network IP address.
 Exceptions may be granted for legitimate business needs and must be approved by the CIO.
 Exceptions are generally limited to: